kstenerud/concise-encoding/cbe-specification.md

     [6d 66 66 66 66 66 42 A0 40] = 1281.2

-### Decimal Type
+### Decimal Floating Point

-IEEE 754 decimal floating point densely packed decimal types, 32, 64, or 128 bits wide, used in financial applications where emulation of decimal rounding is necessary.
-They can be read directly off the buffer in little endian byte order.
+IEEE 754 decimal floating point densely packed decimal types, 32, 64, or 128 bits wide.
+Decimal floating point values are typically used in financial applications where emulation of decimal rounding is necessary.
+They can be read directly from the buffer in little endian byte order.

 Example:

     [70 D0 03 00 00 00 00 30 A2] = -7.50

-### Time Type
+### Time

+Represents a date & time.

-Date/time values use an ordinal format (day-of-year rather than day-of-month), are UTC based, and are binary packed into a signed 64-bit integer.
-The packed representation can be read directly off the buffer in little endian byte order.
-They are comparable, but cannot be used arithmetically.
+Date-time values use an ordinal format (day-of-year rather than day-of-month), are UTC based, and are binary packed into a signed 64-bit integer.
+The packed representation can be read directly from the buffer in little endian byte order and can be compared, but cannot be used arithmetically.

 #### Encoding